Read this next: Module 7: Sales Channel Integration Setup

 - Confirming and adjusting your stock levels

-Now that you’ve setup your inventory, relationships and price lists, the next step is to confirm and update your stock levels to ensure that they are accurately reflected in TradeGecko.
+Now that you’ve set up your inventory, relationships, and price lists, the next step is to confirm and update your stock levels to ensure that they are accurately reflected in QuickBooks Commerce.

 Overview of Stock Control

-The stock control section is the only section of TradeGecko where you will be able to adjust the stock level of your products.
+The stock control section is the only section of QuickBooks Commerce where you will adjust the stock level of your products.

-There are five ways to adjust your stock levels in TradeGecko:
+There are five ways to adjust your stock levels in QuickBooks Commerce:

 - Creating and receiving a Purchase Order

 - Fulfilling a Sales Order (manual or automated)

 When you receive a purchase order, either partially or in full, the stock levels of your products will be updated within QuickBooks Commerce along with financial information, including Moving Average Costs and Stock on Hand values.

 With QuickBooks Commerce for Manufacturing, you have the ability to assemble new products, and complete production runs either partially or in full, accounting for wastage along the way, which will update your ledgers accordingly.

 When a sales order is fulfilled, your stock levels will be updated within QuickBooks Commerce along with financial information, including Moving Average Costs and Stock on Hand values.